MicrosoftDocs/windows-dev-docs/hub/apps/whats-new/latest-doc-updates.md

 # Latest updates to the Windows developer docs

 The Windows developer docs are regularly updated with new and improved information and content.
-Here is a summary of changes as of Apeil 9th, 2021.
+Here is a summary of changes as of April 9th, 2021.

 Note: For a specific list of APIs added as part of Windows 10 build 19041 (also known as 2004), please see [this list](/windows/uwp/whats-new/windows-10-build-19041-api-diff).